 Grant Kennedy, Hydrometric Specialist in SEPA says “As well as informing the management of Scotland’s water resource and helping protect the water environment, the observations helps understand and prepare for the impacts of Scotland’s changing climate.”

-You can view the Met Office rainfall distribution maps to see the data in action – the images below, from the Met Office website, show the differences in actual rainfall for the month of July over the last three years.
+You can view the Met Office rainfall distribution maps to see the data in action on the Met Office website, which shows the differences in actual rainfall for the month of July over the last three years.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.